BrainDigitalSlideArchive/SlideRelabeler/README.md

 Running `npm run startpi` (start **P**y**I**installer) will use a pre-built `pyinstaller` executable, but won't build it to save startup time.
 You can use this if you haven't changed your python code since the last build.

-To build a stand-alone electron application, run `npm run make`.
-This will run `pyinstaller` followed by `electron-forge` to create the application.
+To build a stand-alone electron application, run `npm run make` (or `npm run package` for package-only).
+These scripts wrap `electron-forge` with the `sliderelabeler` conda env so `pyinstaller` comes from that env, not a system/Homebrew shim.
+Do not run bare `electron-forge package` / `make` unless the env is activated and `which pyinstaller` points at the conda env.
 The app can be found in the `out/` directory.

 Initial templating was done by: